 There are many things to consider when shopping for pet insurance for your pet.
-You might find a policy that you really like and think you can get immediate coverage.
+You might find a policy that you really like and hope you can get immediate coverage.

 A waiting period is standard for every new pet that you enroll, and all pet insurance companies have different waiting periods, some being less extensive than others, but, waiting periods are just part of the equation in signing up for pet insurance companies.